telerik/kendo-ui-builder/docs/extension-points/custom-templates/custom-components.md

 }
 ```

-As you can see, the wrapper html element has `my-custom-calendar` class whit which the `.date-cell` selector is namespaced.
-The namespacing class itself has the `my-` namespacing prefix.
-This is all done to minimize the risk of accidental style overrides in the canvas.
+The wrapper HTML element has the `my-custom-calendar` class whit which the `.date-cell` selector is namespaced.
+The namespacing class itself has the `my-` prefix in this case which is done to minimize the risk of accidental style overrides in the canvas.

-- `options.json.ejs` (required) - Defines template properties which are then used to extend the initial template model.
-This is suitable when you want to provide more "dynamic" behavior of the template.
-If the template is simple enough just **provide an empty object `{}`, so the file can be json validated**.
+* (Required) `options.json.ejs`&mdash;Defines the template properties which are later used to extend the initial template model.
+This approach is suitable when you want to provide the template with more dynamic behavior.

+    > If the template is simple enough, provide an empty object `{}` so that the file can be JSON validated.

-- `generator/index.js` (optional) - It is used to augment the initial model of the template and thus provide additional "dynamic" behavior.
-For instance, the component can be data bound and you would like to display some sample data otherwise it will be empty and not very representative to the developers.
-Another thing you can do is to show/hide sertain parts of the template based on the chosen properties.
-For example, if the `edit` property is `true` you display a form.
-If the template is simple enough you can skip this file
+* (Optional) `generator/index.js`&mdash;Used to augment the initial model of the template and, in this way, provide additional dynamic behavior when designing the application.
+For example, you can bind to data some components that are inside the view and display some sample data.
+Otherwise, they will be empty and not representative to other developers.
+Another options for you is to show or hide certain parts of the template based on the selected properties.
+For example, if the `edit` property is `true`, you display a form.
+In this file you have full access to the meta model.
+If the template is simple enough, skip it.

-- `<component_name>.png` (optional) - this is the image on the list of components in the toolbox.
+* (Optional) `<component_name>.png`&mdash;Represents the image on the list of the components in the left toolbar.
 If not provided, a default one will be displayed.

 ## Runtime template